 Look for fabrics that are breathable and comfortable for you.
 That LBD you have hanging in your closet made from wool?
 Nope.
 The key here is to make your black dress seasonably appropriate.
 An airy or flowy fabric piece an absolute must, especially since dark colors attract more heat in the summer.
-I’m linking a few black summer dresses in the shopping carousels within this post.

 Offset Stark Black with Neutrals